redox-os/book/src/ch08-05-troubleshooting.md

 ### Cookbook

 Each recipe is built according to the `recipe.toml` file.
-The compiled recipe is placed in the `target` directory, in a subdirectory named based on the processor architecture.
+The compiled recipe is placed in the `target` directory, in a subdirectory named based on the CPU architecture.
 These tasks are done by various Redox-specific shell scripts and commands, including `repo.sh`, `cook.sh` and `Cargo`.
 These commands make assumptions about `$PATH` and `$PWD`, so they might not work if you are using them outside the build process.

 If you have a problem with a package you are building, try `rm -rf target` in the recipe directory.
 A common problem when building on non-Debian systems is that certain packages will fail to build due to missing libraries.
 Try using [Podman Build](./ch02-06-podman-build.md).